THIS YEAR’S SESSION & WORKSHOPS:

 BLOCK FIVE: 4:00 – 5:00

-1. Author Social Media and Blogging (Wyeth A), taught by Amy Sue Nathan.
+1. Sell Your Books and Yourself — Social Media and Book Marketing 101.
 Whether you’re traditionally published or self-published, everyone could use some helpful guidance on how to effectively market themselves and sell more books.
 This session includes easy-to-understand advice on social media (Twitter, Facebook, more), blogging, and other simple ways you can market your work online cheaply and easily.

 SESSIONS END: 5:00